Harrytimbog/material-ui5/README.md

 # material-ui5
-Material UI work around and tute on the way to building cool, awesome React apps in little time
+Material UI work around and tute on the way to building cool, awesome  user interface for React apps in little time
 ## Getting Started